IsraelEbiloma/Retail-Insights-Grocery-Sales-and-Performance-Analysis/README.md

 4. *Average Rating* – Customer ratings for items sold.

 #### Data Analytics Process:
-1. *Requirement Gathering* – Understanding Blinkit’s business needs.
-2. *Data Walk-through* – Initial exploration of the dataset.
-3. *Data Connection* – Establishing connection with Blinkit’s data sources.
-4. *Data Cleaning and Quality Check* – Ensuring data accuracy and completeness.
+1. *Data Cleaning and Quality Check* – Ensured data accuracy and completeness.
-5. *Data Modeling* – Structuring data relationships.
+2. *Data Modeling* – Structured data relationships.
-6. *Data Processing* – Preparing data for analysis.
+3. *Data Processing* – Prepared data for analysis.
-7. *DAX Calculations* – Creating measures and calculated fields for in-depth analysis.
+4. *DAX Calculations* – Created measures and calculated fields for in-depth analysis.
-8. *Dashboard Layout and Chart Development* – Designing the visual dashboard and formatting.
+5. *Dashboard Layout and Chart Development* – Designed the visual dashboard and format.
-9. *Report Development* – Building the final report.
+6. *Report Development* – Built the final report.
-10. *Insight Generation* – Highlighting key findings and opportunities.
+7. *Insight Generation* – Highlighted key findings and opportunities.

 #### Visualizations and Insights:
 - *Total Sales by Fat Content (Donut Chart):* Analyzes how fat content affects sales and other KPIs like average sales, number of items, and average rating.